city-of-baltimore/dchd_finance/README.md

 2. Other EXP Projections.

 # Capital Budget Script
 This is a rmd file that is used to make the Capital automated budget report for the Capital team within DHCD Finance.
+MORE UPDATES TO COME!

+There is a file called Capital_budget.rmd that the team will use to complete their capital budget reports.